| THE RISE AND FALL OF EGYPT We often hear it said that "civilization travels westward." What

 bulwark against foreign invasion, dragged the country into ruin from

+sheer lack of both men and money.
 Without interruption, wild people from Asia were attacking those

 strong walls behind which Egypt was hoarding the riches of the

+entire civilized world.
+At first the Egyptian garrisons could hold their own.
 One day, however, in distant Mesopotamia, there arose a new

 military empire which was called Assyria.
 It cared for neither art